MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-51-Fresh-Fruits-Vegetables-Other-Products-Inspection-Certification-Standards/subpart-B-United-States-Standards-Grades-Apples/subjectgroup-ECFRf15e1e116d6ae7a-Packing-Requirements/section-51.310.md

 ##### § 51.310 Packing requirements. #####

 (a) Apples tray packed or cell packed in cartons shall be arranged according to approved and recognized methods.
-Packs shall be at least fairly tight2 or fairly well filled.3
+Packs shall be at least fairly tight 2 or fairly well filled.
+3

 2 “Fairly tight” means that apples are of the proper size for molds or cell compartments in which they are packed, and that molds or cells are filled in such a way that no more than slight movement of apples within molds or cells is possible.